microsoft/CosmosDB_Multi-Tenant/README.md

 <img src="./images/MulittenantCosmosDB_DB_SyntheticCombo_Container.jpg" alt="Synthetic partition key container" Width="600">

-## Challenge-4: Validate Cosmos DB features Partitioning Auto failover Autoscale and Low latency
+## Challenge-4: Validate Cosmos DB features Partition key, Auto failover, Autoscale and Low latency

-### 5.1 Partitioning Strategy Validation
+### 4.1 Partitioning Strategy Validation
 Validate the data you have loaded into various containers using the parittion key strategies in Challenge-3.
 You will be Executing the queries in the data explorer to understand the value of partition strategies.
 Plan the partition key to avoid the 20GB logical partition size limit.
 Physical partition of the container